 The illustrator of La Princesa and the Pea, Juana Martinez-Neal, won the 2018 Pura Belpre Award for doing an outstanding job of communicating cultural identity through illustration.
 The award is given for the best work portraying the Latino cultural experience.
 In Juana's Illustrations in La Princesa and the Pea, for example, you can see authentic Peruvian weaving like the weaving you see in these Peruvian artifacts from The Children's Museum of Indianapolis.

 As you read the story, look closely at the illustrations to see all the steps that are required to make a weaving.
 As the story of the princess is revealed, so is the Peruvian setting and the experiences of a young lady living there.
-Classic tales told like this are wonderful opportunities for children to see their own culture reflected in a universal story or see the culture of someone different than yourself.
+Classic tales told like this are wonderful opportunities for you to see your own culture reflected in a universal story or see the culture of someone different than yourself.
 Read more from the list below!